rtitz/aws-s3-backup/README.md

   * Useful for testing configurations and measuring local performance
   * No AWS credentials required in dry-run mode
   * Shows what would be uploaded/downloaded with detailed logging
+  * Can also be used to create the files locally and upload them by hand somewhere else or to restore (combine and decrypt) files restored from somewhere else

 ## 📄 The 'input.json' file for backups